12 of the Best 90’s Old-School Multiplayer Shooters

 Another classic with its own twist.
 Developed by Parallax Software, Descent focuses on first person shooting from the perspective of a flight vehicle, meaning you didn’t just go forward and backwards – you could go up and down too.

 As great as this game was though, it was very disorientating.
-Descent was one of the first games to allow on-the-fly joining of multiplayer games, instead of queuing all players before initiating a match.
+Descent was one of the first 90’s Multiplayer Shooters to allow on-the-fly joining of multiplayer games, instead of queuing all players before initiating a match.

 Good news for any hardcore Descent fans.
 Founders of Parallax Software – Matt Toschlog and Mike Kulas – successfully raised enough money through a kickstarter for the “spiritual successor” to Descent which has been named Overload and is available now!
 I haven’t grabbed it yet, but if it’s as great as the original 2 then I’m in for a treat.